symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 ### Goal of this page

-To operate SymbolicData on a local site access to the data via a web server at localhost and a SPARQL endpoint is required.
+To operate SymbolicData on a local site requires access to the data via a web server at localhost and a SPARQL endpoint.

 On this page we describe how to set up your own SPARQL endpoint at <http://localhost:8890/sparql> based on Apache (requires mod\_rewrite) running under a recent Linux Debian Ubuntu distribution.